-Specific Objectives: To study the findability, levels of usability, ways of reusing OER, cost/time efficiency, conceptual understanding about OER, attitude towards OER and quality of learning materials.
+Specific objective: To study the findability, usability levels, ways of reusing OER, cost/time efficiency, conceptual understanding of OER, attitude towards OER, and quality of learning materials.

-Training and ongoing professional development of teachers has been one of the priority areas which attracted the attention of funding agencies for initiating large scale projects for creating open educational resources (OER).
-OER is regarded as having the potential to create and adapt high quality teaching and learning materials with relatively low cost for a given context.
+Training and ongoing professional development of teachers has been one of the priority areas attracting the attention of funding agencies when initiating large-scale OER projects.
+OER areregarded as having the potential to create and adapt high quality teaching and learning materials with relatively low cost for a given context.
 However, there is inadequate research evidence regarding the process of reuse and integration of OER for designing and developing courses.

 Okada, A., Mikroyannidis, A., Meister, I., &Little, S. (2012). ”Co-learning” – collaborative networks for creating, sharing and reusing OER through social media.
 In: Cambridge 2012:Innovation and Impact – Openly Collaborating to Enhance Education, 16-18 April 2012, Cambridge, UK.